 Provide economic support and assist entrepreneurs – GEL 1.76 billion

-Strengthen the health care system and fighting against the pandemic- Gel 350 million
+Strengthen the health care system and fighting against the pandemic- GEL 350 million

-GEORGIA, GLOBAL BUDGET PROFILE
+GLOBAL BUDGET PROFILE

-The Government of Georgia has introduced a temporary transfer program to public and private hospitals in the form of a global budget to ensure standby readiness and to compensate the facilities for losses in revenue due to COVID-19.
+The GoG has introduced a temporary transfer program to public and private hospitals in the form of a global budget to ensure standby readiness and to compensate the facilities for losses in revenue due to COVID-19.

 The goal of the program is to protect the population from infection with the new coronavirus (SARS-CoV-2) (COVID 19) by taking both preventive measures and measures necessary to respond to the disease if it is detected.

-The Main characteristics of Covid - 19 Budgeting Scheme in Georgia:
+The main characteristics of COVID-19 Budgeting Scheme in Georgia:

 Service provider – public and private hospitals